At a Glance: The Best AR-10 Barrels

 The .308 is essentially a shortened 30-06, and some .308 ammo can be extremely good for accuracy.
 Compared to .223, the .308 round has significantly more ‘bang’ powder behind a much larger bullet.
 If you want maximum stopping power in the AR platform, you’d be best served with an AR-10.

-AR-10 and AR-15 Physical Differences
+Physical Differences

 The AR-10 and the AR-15 differ in size and dimension.
 The AR-10 fires a much larger and more powerful round than the AR-15.
 This means that the AR-10 receiver is noticeably larger than the AR-15 receiver.
 The easiest way to tell the difference between an AR-10 and an AR-15 is to look at the magazine well.

-How large is it in proportion to the gun itself?
 The AR-10 magazine well appears noticeably longer than the AR-15 mag well, making the profile of the rifle unique to its smaller cousin.
 Here are some other clues to tell the difference between the AR-10 and the AR-15.

-- AR-10 mag wells appear elongated
+- Mag wells appear elongated

 Additionally, AR-10 barrels tend to be longer than most AR-15 carbines.
 With the exception of the M16-style AR-15 with a 20-inch barrel, most AR-10 rifles you see will appear a touch lengthier.
 This is because the vast majority of AR-10 barrels are either 18 inches, 20 inches, or 22 inches long, whereas AR-15 rifles often come with 16-inch barrels.
 The barrel of an AR-10 is usually slightly thicker as well.